Chart Color Schemes

 Delacombe has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified a total of 36 projects likely to impact the area, significantly influencing its performance.
-Key projects include Delacombe Village (Stage 3 - Delacombe Town Centre), Delacombe Village, Winterfield Estate, and Delacombe Big Housing Build - Leawarra Neighbourhood.
-The following list details those most relevant.
+AreaSearch has identified a total of 34 projects that are likely to impact the area, with key projects including Delacombe Village (Stage 3 - Delacombe Town Centre), Delacombe Village, Winterfield Estate, and Delacombe Big Housing Build - Leawarra Neighbourhood.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.